galaxyproject/admin-training/sessions/04-tool-shed/shed_intro.md

 ---
 # Approach

-* We aim to make Galaxy resolver-independent.
+* We aim to make Galaxy resolver-independent but Conda-oriented.
 * What resolver is going to be used for the tool dependency is determined at runtime and prioritised in the config file `dependency_resolvers_conf.xml`.
 ```xml